 There are no significant risks associated with the recommendations contained within this report.
 This application may be considered under existing MPS policies.
-Community Council has the discretion to make decisions that are consistent with the MPS, and such decisions may be appealed to the N.S.
+Community Council can make decisions that are consistent with the MPS; Community Council decisions can be appealed to the N.S.
 Utility and Review Board.
 Information concerning risks and other implications of adopting the proposed development agreement are contained within the Discussion section of this report.